deeplearning4j/deeplearning4j/word2vec.md

 ### Importing Models

 The [Google News Corpus model](https://s3.amazonaws.com/dl4j-distribution/GoogleNews-vectors-negative300.bin.gz) we use to test the accuracy of our trained nets is hosted on S3.
-Users whose current hardware takes a long time to train on large corpora can simply download it.
+Users whose current hardware takes a long time to train on large corpora can simply download it to explore a Word2vec model without the prelude.

 If you trained with the [C vectors](https://docs.google.com/file/d/0B7XkCwpI5KDYaDBDQm1tZGNDRHc/edit) or Gensimm, this line will import the model.